My Body, My Choice – Really?

 Rev. Robert Fleischmann, CLR National Director

-The “my body, my choice” mentality has resulted in abortion-on-demand which has killed over 45 million* unborn children.
-Assisted suicide, shrouded as “death with dignity,” is the end-of life version of “my body, my choice.” [* NOTE: Number of abortions as of 2009 — current number can be found at linked article above.]
+The “my body, my choice” mentality has resulted in abortion-on-demand which has killed over 60 million unborn children.
+Assisted suicide, shrouded as “death with dignity,” is the end-of-life version of “my body, my choice.”

 “Coming out of the closet” is obsolete.
 Today, there is no closet.
 Homosexuality is not only a protected lifestyle; it is viewed by more and more people as equal to, or even better than, heterosexual marriage.